shopware/docs/products/enterprise-cloud/repository.md

 The source code of your project will reside in a git-based VCS repository.
 You can start with a plain project, however we suggest starting with a fork of the [shopware/paas](https://github.com/shopware/paas) setup template from GitHub.
 You will find out more about the setup template in the [Setup Template](setup-template.md) section.

 {% hint style="info" %}
 This guide explains the repository setup using **GitHub**.
-You can also integrate Bitbucket or GitLab based version control environments with Shopware Enterprise cloud.
+You can also integrate Bitbucket or GitLab based version control environments with Shopware Enterprise Cloud.
 More information in [Source Integrations](https://docs.platform.sh/integrations/source.html).
 {% endhint %}

 ## Fork and clone setup template